ABOUT

 Additionally, the much anticipated and celebrated Caribbean festival that was canceled in 2020 and 2021, will return to DeBardeleben Park in Bessemer on June 11, 2022.
 The last festival in 2019 saw an average attendance of 5,000.
 The organization fully expects next year’s festival to be even larger and is being promoted as a welcome Celebration of Life after Covid.
 The group is also seeking ways to expand their cultural offerings by doing presentations in the local schools, as well as forming a cultural dance group.

 In summary, CACAO continue to grow and thrive.
-The organization now has two firmly established events the festival in June and the dinner dance in December, its collaboration with Birmingham Sister Cities, is poised to move forward in solidifying that relationship and with a solid board in place that is energetic, focused, and eager to continue seeking ways to take the organization to the next level we can proudly proclaim…yes indeed there is a Caribbean organization in Central Alabama so get on board or you will be left behind.
+The organization now has two firmly established events the festival in June and the dinner dance in December, its collaboration with Birmingham Sister Cities, is poised to move forward in solidifying that relationship and with a solid board in place that is energetic, focused, and eager to continue seeking ways to take the organization to the next level we can proudly proclaim…yes indeed there is a Caribbean organization in Central Alabama so get on board and help us grow.